 When I take a look around me, I guess I’m doin’ pretty good

 As with so many of his songs, “The Worst” ambles, friendly-like and with a surprising intimacy that’s created, in part, by his warm, loping vocals.
-Like a couple sharing their days before they drift off to sleep in the dark.
+Like a couple sharing their days before they drift off to sleep.

 “I look at it as people comparing notes with each other.
 You know, like I sing a line, ‘I walked in the front door and heard the back door slam,’ ” says Mo’, not quite singing it.
 “That’s like really me.
 That’s you, too.”

 As he talks, I can almost hear the grin I’ve seen on his new YouTube series, Mo’ at Home. (“I have a new respect for actors.
 People working on TV?
 It’s not easy.”)
-It’s wide and radiating glee.
+It’s toothy-wide and radiates glee.

 As we talk, he sounds completely comfortable.
 In the videos and in his stage performances, though, he sometimes seems like he’s just the lanky, fedora-clad conduit for his music.